 Meghan J. Wilson

 Meghan believes that you are the expert of your own story, and is honored to be given a chance to be a part of it.
-She works non-judgmentally and with curiosity, compassion and humor.
-She operates from the assumption that what you are experiencing makes sense given your context.
-She will offer gratitude to the parts of you that have gotten you this far while also collaborating with you to help you find more effective ways work towards what you want in life.
-She strives to provide a safe space where all parts of you can come forward, even those that feel difficult to share with others (or even with yourself).
+She operates from the assumption that what you are experiencing makes sense given your context and that you are doing the best you can with the tools available to you.
+Meghan works by trying to non-judgmentally and compassionately understand your story, offering gratitude to the parts of you that have gotten you this far in life, and also collaborating with you to help you find more effective ways work towards what you want for the future.
+She strives to provide a safe space where all parts of you can come forward, even those that feel difficult to share.
 In order to develop a strategy that is most effective for you, she is informed by a variety of therapeutic philosophies and techniques.

 Meghan is a pre-licensed practitioner working towards her LPCC licensure under the supervision of Kate West, MSW, LICSW.
-She has worked with multiple different populations, including people experiencing eating disorders and people living with a serious and persistent mental illness.
-Meghan works with individuals ages 16 and older, and some of her areas of interest are eating concerns and body image issues, neurodivergence, perinatal mental health struggles, trauma, anxiety, and depression.
+She has worked with multiple different populations, including neurodivergent individuals, people experiencing eating disorders, chronic pain, and people living with a serious and persistent mental illness.
+Meghan works with individuals ages 16 and older.